jooby-project/jooby/md/doc/jackson/jackson.md

 ```java
 {
   use(new Jackson()
     .module(MyJacksonModuleWiredByGuice.class)
   );
 }
 ```

-This is useful when your *MyJacksonModuleWiredByGuice* module require some dependencies.
+This is useful when your `MyJacksonModuleWiredByGuice` module require some dependencies.

-That's all folks!
-Enjoy it!!!

 {{appendix}}